-Pursuant to a separate restructuring agreement among Charter, Mr. Paul G. Allen, Charter's chairman and primary shareholder, and an entity controlled by Mr. Allen (the "Allen Agreement"), in settlement and compromise of their legal, contractual, and equitable rights, claims and remedies against Charter and its subsidiaries, and in addition to any amounts received by virtue of their holding any claims of the type set forth above, upon consummation of the Plan, Mr. Allen or his affiliates will be issued a number of shares of the new Class B Common Stock of Charter such that the aggregate voting power of such shares of new Class B Common Stock shall be equal to 35% of the total voting power of all new capital stock of Charter.
+Pursuant to a separate restructuring agreement among Charter, Mr. Paul G. Allen, Charter's chairman and primary shareholder, and an entity controlled by Mr. Allen (as amended July 31, 2009, the "Allen Agreement"), in settlement and compromise of their legal, contractual and equitable rights, claims and remedies against Charter and its subsidiaries, and in addition to any amounts received by virtue of their holding any claims of the type set forth above, upon the effective date of the Plan, Mr. Allen or his affiliates will be issued a number of shares of the new Class B Common Stock of Charter equal to 2% of the equity value of Charter, after giving effect to the Rights Offering, but prior to issuance of warrants and equity-based awards provided for by the Plan and 35% (determined on a fully diluted basis) of the total voting power of all new capital stock of Charter.
 Each share of new Class B Common Stock will be convertible, at the option of the holder, into one share of new Class A Common Stock, and will be subject to significant restrictions on transfer.
 Certain holders of new Class A Common Stock and new Class B Common Stock will receive certain customary registration rights with respect to their shares.
-Upon consummation of the Plan, Mr. Allen or his affiliates will also receive (i) warrants to purchase shares of new Class A Common Stock of Charter in an aggregate amount equal to 4% of the equity value of reorganized Charter, after giving effect to the Rights Offering, but prior to the issuance of warrants and equity-based awards provided for by the Plan, (ii) \$85 million principal amount of new CCH II notes, (iii) \$25 million in cash for amounts owing to Charter Investment, Inc. ("CII") under a management agreement, (iv) up to \$20 million in cash for reimbursement of fees and expenses in connection with the Proposed Restructuring, and (v) an additional \$150 million in cash.
+Upon the effective date of the Plan, Mr. Allen or his affiliates will also receive (i) warrants to purchase shares of new Class A Common Stock of Charter in an aggregate amount equal to 4% of the equity value of reorganized Charter, after giving effect to the Rights Offering, but prior to the issuance of warrants and equity-based awards provided for by the Plan, (ii) \$85 million principal amount of new CCH II notes, (iii) \$25 million in cash for amounts owing to Charter Investment, Inc. ("CII") under a management agreement, (iv) up to \$20 million in cash for reimbursement of fees and expenses in connection with the Proposed Restructuring, and (v) an additional \$150 million in cash.
 The warrants described above shall have an exercise price per share based on a total equity value equal to the sum of the equity value of reorganized Charter, plus the gross proceeds of the Rights Offering, and shall expire seven years after the date of issuance.
-In addition, on the effective date of the Plan, CII will retain a 1% equity interest in reorganized Charter Communications Holding Company, LLC ("Charter Holdco") and a right to exchange such interest into new Class A Common Stock of Charter.
+In addition, on the effective date of the Plan, CII will retain a 1% equity interest in reorganized Charter Communications Holding Company, LLC ("Charter Holdco") and a right to exchange such interest into new Class A Common Stock of Charter, Further, Mr. Allen will transfer his preferred equity interest in CC VIII, LLC ("CC VIII") to Charter.
 The Proposed Restructuring would result in the reduction of the Company's parent companies' debt by approximately \$8 billion.

-The Allen Agreement contains similar provisions to those provisions of the Restructuring Agreements.
+The Restructuring Agreements, Allen Agreement and Commitment Letters are subject to certain termination events.
 There is no assurance that the treatment of creditors outlined above will not change significantly.
-For example, because the Proposed Restructuring is contingent on reinstatement of the Company's credit facilities and notes, failure to reinstate such debt would require the Company and its parent companies to revise the Proposed Restructuring.
+For example, because the Proposed Restructuring is contingent on reinstatement of the credit facilities and certain notes of Charter Operating and CCO Holdings, failure to reinstate such debt would require the Company and its parent companies to revise the Proposed Restructuring.
 Moreover, if reinstatement does not occur and current capital market conditions persist, the Company and its parent companies may not be able to secure adequate new financing and the cost of new financing would likely be materially higher.